 How does this help you?

 The right paint finish protects your parts against UV light, water damage, scratches, chipping and other hazards.
-Coatings enhance the beauty of your rapid prototypes and volume production parts while improving their performance.
+Modern coating and drying technology can also enhance the beauty of your rapid prototypes and volume production parts while improving their performance.